Skip to main content

 Task deliveries

-Some stops in your run might be tasks rather than orders.
+Some stops in your run might be tasks rather than orders — for example, dropping documents at a venue or picking up supplies.
 Tasks show a task name and description instead of order details.
-When you arrive at a task delivery location, you can confirm it in the same way as an order delivery.
+The confirmation flow is simpler than an order delivery:

 Background location tracking

-The app can share your location with the dashboard in real time while you’re on an active run.
+The app can share your location with the dashboard while you’re on an active run — every 20–30 seconds while a run is active.
 This lets the shop see where you are, how far through the run you are, and estimate arrival times.
 How to enable it:

 1. Go to Settings > Location & Tracking